scullxbones/akka-persistence-mongo/README.md

  - Tracked in issue log

 ### What's new?

+#### 0.2.0
+ - Reactive Mongo driver now supported as an alternative to Casbah
+   - Requires minimum of `0.10.5.0.akka23` of driver
+   - Measurably (factor of 2ish) less performant than Casbah in limited load testing - not sure what to make of this yet, possibly different dispatcher tuning is necessary
+   - Closes issue #7
+ - It is important that you use only one driver sub-project at a time.
+Using both in the same project is unsupported.
+ - Compiled against Akka 2.3.8 and updated to latest of TCK
+ - Now supports configuration of `wtimeout` and `fsync` for Journal and Snapshots write concerns

 #### 0.1.4
  - Ignore sequence# hint during journaling max sequence query - in some cases it's quite wrong; Closes issue #14